johngoldin/John-Vitals/post_apple_export_I.md

 the Eastern Time.
 Observations that appear to be at 4AM in terms of UTC - 4.5 are probably happening in British Summer Time (because I'm on a hike in England during the summer) which is actually UTC + 1.
 In terms of my experience of local time, they are happening when my watch says 9AM.
-(The dataset also includes a 10 day walking holidy in Greece which is another two hours farther east than England.)
+(The dataset also includes a 10 day walking holiday in Greece which is another two hours farther east than England.)

 If one looks at sleep time between 00:00 and 06:00, the Local Time distribution (blue) shows a consistent pattern of fewer observations because of less activity.
 A larger proportion of my